-The College will complete the development of an £8m new building project in January 2022 that will see the creation of a new Teaching Block with 16 classrooms, health simulation suite, coffee shop and breakout study areas, alongside an extension to the existing Sports Centre that will include a further three classrooms, sports therapy suite, massage treatment rooms, elite athlete gym, cryotherapy chamber, and environment chamber.
-As part of the funding for this project the College will drawdown £2m of additional borrowing in January 2022.
+The College completed the development of an £8m new Teaching block with 16 classrooms, health simulation suite, coffee shop and breakout study areas, alongside an extension to the existing Sports Centre that includes a further three classrooms, sports therapy suite, massage treatment rooms, elite athlete gym, cryotherapy chamber, and environment chamber.
+As part of the funding for this project the College drew down £2m of additional borrowing in April 2022.